 The Committee considers matters raised by the external Auditors and has concluded that there were no adjustments proposed that were material to the Annual Report and Accounts.
-The Committee has identified no material uncertainties as to the Society's ability to continue to adopt the going concern basis of accounting over the period of twelve months from the date the financial statements are approved, which is 30 March 2022.
-Furthermore, the Committee considers that it has properly discharged its duties in relation to the financial reporting of the Annual Report and Accounts and recommends approval by the Board.
+The Committee has identified no material uncertainties as to the Society's ability to continue to adopt the going concern basis of accounting over the period of twelve months from the date the financial statements are approved, which is 29 March 2023.

+Furthermore, the Committee considers that it has properly discharged its duties in relation to the financial reporting of the Annual Report and Accounts and has recommended approval by the Board.